Spring

 Our topic for the Spring term is Changing Cheadle Hulme

-In English we will be writing kenning poems, completing a character description from the text, 'Journey to the River Sea', followed by a diary entries from 'The Wind in the Willows'.
-In addition, we will be creating explanations about the contraptions made from Wallace and Gromit and writing our own stories with issues.
-Throughout the term, we will be learning to use a variety of adverbs, pronouns, fronted adverbials and using apostrophes to indicate possession.
+In English we will be writing diary entries and kenning poems from 'The Wind in the Willows', followed by a setting description from the text, 'Journey to the River Sea', which follows the story of a young girl who travels to the Amazon Rainforest.
+In addition, we will be writing our own stories that contain an issue, inspired by 'Orion and the Dark' and writing formal letters to the selfish king who banned the dark!
+Throughout the term, we will be learning to use a variety of adverbs, pronouns, fronted adverbials, punctuating speech and using apostrophes to indicate possession.

 In Maths, we will begin the term by learning a range of strategies to support the recall of multiplication and division facts for the 3, 4 and 8 times tables, before moving onto multiplication and division of a 2-digit number by a 1-digit number.
 Later in the term, we will be recording lengths using a range of units of measure; such as metres, centimetres and millimetres, before learning how to calculate the perimeter of simple 2D shapes.

 As Geographers, we will be looking into our local area, Cheadle Hulme, and how it has changed over time.
-We will be looking at images, as well as taking a local walk around the area, trying to spot geographical features, including human and physical features and how and why they may have changed over the years!
+We will be using a range of maps and atlases to locate a range of human and physical geographical features, and learning about how and why they may have changed over the years.

-As Historians, we will be delving into the history of Cheadle Hulme, this will link closely to our geography unit!
+As Historians, we will be delving into the history of Cheadle Hulme and the development of the railway.
+This will link closely to our geography unit.

 As Scientists, we will be naming the different parts of a flowering plant as well as learning about the important role each part plays in the production of new plants.
 To develop our investigative skills, we will be comparing the different conditions for plant growth.

-As Engineers (in DT), year 3 will collaborate to create a fantastic patchwork quilt, each square will represent Cheadle Hulme, past or present, and we will develop our sewing techniques to add beautiful detail to our individual sections.
+As Engineers (in DT), Year 3 will collaborate to create a patchwork quilt.
+Each square will represent Cheadle Hulme, past or present, and we will develop our sewing techniques to add detail to our individual sections.